-Same as in Singapore, you can be charged with a Capital gains tax in case you’re an active investor with a profit-seeking motives (for example, if you’re flipping houses).
+Same as in Singapore, you can be charged capital gains tax if you invest actively and with a profit-seeking motive (for example, if you’re flipping houses).

-As in any foreign country, you should consider hiring a real estate agent.
-They can help you to find properties that suit your needs, are well aware about the housing prices and can help you to find tenants.
+As in any foreign country, you should try to find an experienced real estate agent.
+They can help you to find properties that suit your needs, are well aware of the housing prices, and help you find tenants.

 You can look for local real estate on the internet, ask relatives or friends to find out if they have any information about real estate agents in New Zealand.

-When you’ve found one or more real estate agents, check on the Real Estate Agent’s Authority’s (REAA) website to confirm that they are licensed and have a good track record.
+When you’ve found one, check the Real Estate Agent’s Authority’s (REAA) website to confirm that they are licensed and have a good track record.

-REAA can provide information to foreigner investors and help you with complaints.
+REAA can provide information to foreign investors and help you with complaints.
 Most importantly, they have a register with New Zealand agents that have received complaints in the past.